 The retirement landscape has really changed in the past few decades — and that’s due in part to the simple fact that Americans are living a lot longer than they did before.

-According to the Brookings Institution, the likelihood of a 65-year-old reaching their 90th birthday more than doubled in the past 50 years (1965–2015).
+According to the Hamilton Project, the likelihood of a 65-year-old reaching their 90th birthday more than doubled in the past 50 years (1965–2015).
 That means you may have decades to enjoy life after retirement — and lots of senior living options to help you make the most of those years!

 In Life Plan Communities, many seniors are finding the best of both phases of retirement: the sense of freedom to enjoy their retirement in unique and meaningful ways, plus the comfort of having a plan in place for securing care in the future, should they need it.

 “More than 90 percent of the people who walk through our doors are already retired,” said Amy Rosen, sales director at Vi at Aventura, near Miami.
 “Many start as snowbirds who buy a condo and come for the winter.
 Then they fully retire to Florida, and later on they find themselves looking for something more: They want to know their potential care is planned for.”

 What is a Life Plan Community?